pushfoo/Fontknife/docs/install/library.rst

    |dep_line_latest_stable|

+To add it right away:

+#.
+Select the text
+#.
+Copy it to your clipboard
+#.
+Skip to :ref:`install-library-adding-requirements.txt`

-You can choose from other versions on PyPI by checking |project_name|'s `PyPI Release history`_.
+You can also choose from other stable versions on PyPI by checking
+|project_name|'s `PyPI Release history`_.

 Advanced: Straight from GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: These versions **will** be buggy!
+.. warning:: Non-release commits **will** break things!

-             Even if builds pass tests, this is a pre-release WIP unless it's a release commit.
-Again, things **will break!**
+             Even if they seem to pass tests, its no guarantee they haven't changed behavior your code relies on.

 Very adventurous users can install directly from the latest commit at the time of build by using the following: